shehreendheda/katacoda-scenarios/apmintro/instrumentapp/finish.md

 Congratulations!
-You've gone through the instrumented Storedog app and seen how the app was instrumented for APM and related Log Management in Datadog.
+You've gone through the instrumentation of the Storedog app.

-To learn about using the various features of APM such as the Service Map, Service Pages, and APP Analytics, click **Next Module** to continue with the course.
+To learn about using the various features of APM such as the Service Map, Service Pages, and App Analytics, click **Next Module** to continue with the course.